Read about the 2017 ACTRI Pilot Project Recipients

 - Literature cited (not included in the five-page limit)

 - A detailed budget with budget justification.
 All guidelines pertaining to allowable expenses on federal grants will be applicable for these awards.
 In addition, no funding will be provided for travel, clerical help, office supplies, books and subscriptions, graduate student support and tuition remission, or publication expenses.
-It is not expected that findings from these awards will be ready for presentation during the funding period.
 If equipment is budgeted, it will need a thorough justification.
 As a reminder, these are pilot projects to obtain preliminary data.

 - IRB applications must be submitted at the same time as the Stage 2 submission, and should provide evidence of IRB (HRPP) pending review (e.g., HRPP # for the project).